MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 Both shellcodes are now equal.

-Python can now be used to exploit the vulnerable binary
+Python can now be used to exploit the vulnerable binary:

 ```sh
 $ python exploit.py | ./vuln
 ```

 This is done by piping Python's output to the input of the program.
-However, this would not work and would cause an illegal instruction error
+However, this would not work and would cause an illegal instruction error:

 ```sh
 [1]    1090485 done                              python exploit2.py |
        1090486 segmentation fault (core dumped)  ./vuln
 ```

-Because of ASLR randomizing the memory allocations everytime the program is ran.
+This is because of ASLR randomizing the memory allocations everytime the program is run.
-To disable ASLR without disabling the system's protection, one can do this
+To disable ASLR without disabling the system's protection, one can do this:

 ```sh
 $ python exploit.py | setarch $(uname -m) -R ./vuln
 ```

-This execution may or may not work as the memory addresses in GDB compared to being ran directly are different.
+This execution may or may not work as the memory addresses in GDB compared to being run directly are different.
 This can be fixed by figuring out the exact memory address.
 There are many ways to do it but the simplest one that we have already done is through GDB and attaching GDB to the process of the program.
 The process of debugging with an attached process is similar.

-First run the vulnerable program with `setarch` and open up another terminal with GDB by attaching to the vulnerable process
+First run the vulnerable program with `setarch` and open up another terminal with GDB by attaching to the vulnerable process:

 ```sh
 $ setarch $(uname -m) -R ./vuln